Virginia Pine (Pinus virginiana Mill.)

 ↑Uses

 Virginia pine is of little importance as a timber species due to its small size and poor form.
-Larger, straighter trees are occasionally mixed with other species and sold generically as southern yellow pine.
+Larger, straighter individuals of this species are occasionally mixed with other pines and sold generically as southern yellow pine.
 Its main uses historically have been for mine props, railroad ties, rough lumber, fuel, tar, and charcoal.
 Nowadays it is increasingly used for pulpwood, mainly due to its ability to grow on poor and degraded sites, and its tendency to grow in the early stages of land reclamation.

 This species frequently colonizes abandoned mining sites, including surface coal mines and manganese mines.
-It is sometimes planted slightly outside its native range, for this purpose.
+It is sometimes planted slightly outside its native range for this purpose, and usually does well on these sites.

 It has occasionally been used as a Christmas tree.

-Rarely used as a landscaping plant, where it is valued for its ability to grow on poor soils and its small maximum size; some cultivars exist, including dwarf cultivars and those with yellow foliage.
+It is rarely used as a landscaping plant, where it is valued for its ability to grow on poor soils, its small maximum size, and its tolerance to deer browsing.
+Some cultivars exist, including dwarf cultivars and those with yellow foliage.

 ↑Related Plants